-Stress fractures are weak spots or small cracks in the bone caused by continuous overuse.
+A stress fracture is a very small, fine break in the bone caused by continuous overuse.
 Stress fractures often occur in the foot after training for basketball, running, and other sports.
+While stress fractures can occur in many bones that are subjected to repetitive activities, the bones of the legs and feet are at greatest risk.
 The bones in the midfoot (metatarsals) in runners are especially vulnerable to stress fractures.

 Pain in the front of the foot, often after long or intense bouts of exercise